Godwin-Ani/Godwin-Ani/README.md

 - My PhD in the nearest future.
 - Machine learning and omics data analysis.
 - My back-end skills with django.
-- How to get married with Computational biology one day 💏💍.

 - and smile, you're beautiful☺.